aminoa/blog/content/posts/switch-emulation/index.md

 ### 2000: [Sony vs. Bleem!](https://www.copyright.gov/fair-use/summaries/sonycomputer-bleem-9thcir2000.pdf), ([Lawsuit](https://casetext.com/case/sony-computer-entertainment-america-v-bleem))

-Simultaneously to Connectix, Randy Linden (computer programmer who ported Doom to the SNES and Dragon's Lair to the C64) and David Herpolsheimer (marketing with IBM, Kodak, Apple) began work on Connectix  - Notably used dynamic recompilation, allowed for emulation enhancements (improved resolutions, anti-aliasing). bleem! envisioned it could be an easy way for developers to port their PlayStation games to PC.
+Simultaneously to Connectix being developed, Randy Linden (computer programmer who ported Doom to the SNES and Dragon's Lair to the C64) and David Herpolsheimer (marketing with IBM, Kodak, Apple) began work on Connectix.
+With PC-exclusive enhancements (improved resolutions, anti-aliasing), bleem! envisioned it could be an easy way for developers to port their PlayStation games to PC.

 Sony disagreed and sued them over copyright infringement over the usage of screenshots for comparative advertising; while the district court ruled in favor of Sony and set up a preliminary injunction against Sony, the appeals court overturned this.
 The court asserted Bleem as a competitor to Sony and ruled Bleem's use of screenshots was for comparative advertising and thus fair use - *"If sales of Sony consoles drop, it will be due to the Bleem emulator's technical superiority over the PlayStation console, not because Bleem used screen shots to illustrate that comparison"*.